GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 Change this by using the `background-repeat` property with one of the following values:

-`repeat`: the image repeats within the space available, cropping as necessary.
+* `repeat`: The image repeats within the space available, cropping as necessary.
-`round`: the image repeats horizontally and vertically to fit as many instances into the space available, without cropping, compressing, or stretching it.
+* `round`: The image repeats horizontally and vertically to fit as many instances into the space available, without cropping, compressing, or stretching it.
-`space`: the image repeats horizontally and vertically to fit as many instances within the space available without cropping—spacing out instances of the image as needed.
+* `space`: The image repeats horizontally and vertically to fit as many instances within the space available without cropping—spacing out instances of the image as needed.
 Repeating images touch the edges of the space a background layer occupies, with white space evenly distributed between them.

 The `background-repeat` property allows you to set the behavior for the x and y axis independently.
 The first parameter sets the horizontal repeat behavior, and the second parameter sets the vertical repeat behavior.